 In accordance with Regulation 15 and 16 of the Conservation of Agricultural Resources Act, 1983 (Act no. 43 of 1983) (CARA) as amended, all listed alien invasive plant species must management on any land in SA.
-As such an alien invasive management plan may be required to be implemented during construction and operation phase of the project.
+As such an alien invasive management plan may be required to be implemented during the construction and operation phase of the project.
 If such a plan is required, it must include mitigation measures to reduce the invasion of alien species and ensure that the removal of alien species is undertaken.
-Wetlands and rivers are especially susceptible to many of species.
+Wetlands and rivers are especially susceptible to many species.

-- In accordance with CARA all identified alien invasive plants encountered on the property and its immediate surroundings must be controlled. - All alien invasive species must be identified and removed from each site and its immediate surroundings.
-This is especially true for any remaining natural corridor on site. - No vegetation may be buried or burned on site. - Where the use of herbicides and other poisonous substances are to be used, the Contractor must submit a Method Statement.
+- In accordance with CARA all identified alien invasive plants encountered on the property and its immediate surroundings must be controlled. - All alien invasive species must be identified and removed from each site and its immediate surroundings. - No vegetation may be buried or burned on site. - Where the use of herbicides and other poisonous substances are to be used, the Contractor must submit a Method Statement.

 Please also refer to the method statements of the river maintenance and management plan.
-Please note that these Method statement only serve as guidelines and any changes to the method statements should be communicated to the Department of Environment and Development Planning.
+Please note that these Method statements only serve as guidelines and any changes to the method statements should be communicated to the Department of Environment and Development Planning.

-The invader status of the various invasive alien species in South Africa is described in accordance with Regulation 15 and 16 of the Conservation of Agricultural Resources Act, 1983 (Act no. 43 of 1983) (CARA) as amended (the 3 categories and its control are summarised underneath).
+The invader status of the various invasive alien species in South Africa is described according to Regulation 15 and 16 of the Conservation of Agricultural Resources Act, 1983 (Act no. 43 of 1983) (CARA) as amended (the 3 categories and their control are summarised underneath).